SummaryRead the full fact sheet

 - thyme - with bay, parsley, garlic, rosemary.

 As our food landscape is ever-evolving, particularly with the influence new migrant groups bring with them, so does the availability of herbs that previously were uncommon in Australia.
-For example, Vietnamese food is known for the using herbs with such abundance that, at times, there are more herbs than salad leaves in a Vietnamese salad.
+For example, Vietnamese food is known for using herbs with such abundance that, at times, there are more herbs than salad leaves in a Vietnamese salad.

 Native ingredients like lemon myrtle, river mint and pepperberry, for example, are also starting to become more widely available.